indigo-dc/oidc-agent/gitbook/user.md

 and can be used by oidc-add normally to add and remove the account configuration from the agent.

 #### Authorization Code Flow
-The code flow is the most widely used and therefore is supported by any OpenID Provider and does not reveal user credentials to oidc-agent.
-However, it requires a browser on the system running oidc-agent and oidc-gen. To use it at least one redirect uri has to be provided.
-The redirect uri must be of the scheme ```http://localhost:<port>``` It is recommend to use a port which is very likely to not be used by any other application (during the account generation process).
+The code flow is the most widely used and is therefore supported by any OpenID Provider and does not reveal user credentials to oidc-agent.
+However, it requires a browser on the system running oidc-agent and oidc-gen. If you don't have a browser on that system or don't want to use it you can use the Device Flow, if supported by the provider.
+To use the Authorization Code Flow at least one redirect uri has to be provided.
+The redirect uri must be of the scheme ```http://localhost:<port>``` It is recommend to use a port which is very unlikely to be used by any other application (during the account generation process).
 Additionally multiple redirect uris can be provided.

 When starting the account generation process oidc-agent will try to open a webserver on the specified ports.
 If one port fails the next one is tried.
 After a successful startup oidc-gen will receive an authorization URI.
-When calling this URI the user has to authenticate against the OpenID Provider; afterwards it is redirected to the previously provided redirect uri where the agent's webserver is waiting for the response.
-The agent received an authorization code that is exchanged for the required token. oidc-gen is polling oidc-agent to get the generated account configuration and finally save it.
+When calling this URI the user has to authenticate against the OpenID Provider; afterwards the user is redirected to the previously provided redirect uri where the agent's webserver is waiting for the response.
+The agent receives an authorization code that is exchanged for the required token. oidc-gen is polling oidc-agent to get the generated account configuration and finally save it.